rsyslog/rsyslog/source/configuration/modules/omfwd.rst

 Type of protocol to use for forwarding.
 Note that \`\`tcp'' means both legacy plain tcp syslog as well as RFC5425-based TLS-encrypted syslog.
 Which one is selected depends on the StreamDriver parameter.
-If StreamDriver is set to "gtls" it will use TLS-encrypted syslog.
+If StreamDriver is set to "ossl" or "gtls" it will use TLS-encrypted syslog.

 NetworkNamespace